milenapetrov/SnapAndSnack/README.md

 For recipe dataset: train to classify 10-15 different classes (10-15 recipes).
 Multiclassification.
 There is not enough time to classify all recipes.

 Images: Use pretrained model, object identification, YOLOs?

+* TA: "try to apply all the models you have learned within the scope of your project.
+Additionally it shows us that you have exhausted your evaluations to find the best model for your problem."